GSA/accessibility-for-teams/README.md

 - Clone the repository.
 - Get [Jekyll](https://jekyllrb.com/) and the necessary dependencies: `bundle install`
-- Run the web server with `jekyll serve`
+- Run the web server with `npm run start`
 - Visit the local site at http://localhost:4000

 ### Updating USWDS to a later version.

-There are a couple ways to update the USWDS:
+USWDS is updated to `3` uses SASS module syntax for USWDS packages.
+You can make updates to USWDS with `npm`.

 #### Change theme settings

+Add custom styles to `_custom-theme.scss` as described in the [uswds repo](https://github.com/uswds/uswds#sass-and-theme-settings).

 This site uses custom USWDS theme settings in `_src/assets/uswds-theme`.
 Use this if you want to include or remove utilities or update utility settings.

-1. Compile uswds.css `gulp uswds-build-sass`
+1. Compile SASS `gulp compileSass`
-2. Run jekyll `bundle exec jekyll serve`
+2. Run jekyll `npm run start`

-#### Only update the USWDS.css without getting new functions and tokens for use in project files

-Use this to patch any display bugs through updates to USWDS.

-1. Install the package `npm install --save-dev *new-USWDS-version-number*`
-2. Compile uswds.css `gulp uswds-build-sass`
-3. Run jekyll `bundle exec jekyll serve`

-#### Update USWDS and get new functions and tokens for use in project files

-This will will update some of the scss files in `_src/assets/uswds-sass`, but will not overwrite any of your files in `_src/assets/uswds-theme`.

-1. Install the package `npm install --save-dev *new-USWDS-version-number*`
-2. Run `gulp update`
-3. Compile uswds.css `gulp uswds-build-sass`
-4. Run Jekyll `bundle exec jekyll serve`.

 ## Contributing